mpgbis-dinesh/todo-list-test/README.md

 ## The problem
-Create a simple application using Laravel framework the permit to users handle their tasks.
+Create a simple application using Laravel framework that permit to users handle their tasks.

 ## Get up and running
 To run this code you need: